alexanderKus/alexanderKus/README.md

 ### About me 💬
 <br>
-I'm 4th yesr student of computer science and full-stack developer.
-I work with: .Net, Angular and PostgreSQL.
+I'm working as backend developer with technologices as .Net and PostgreSQL.
+Previously as worked as full-stack developer.

+Also I have bachelor's degree in computer science.

 ---